Last updated: ET

 The currency in India is rupee (INR).
 It’s not fully convertible.

 Non-residents are prohibited from importing or exporting the Indian rupee, while limits are imposed on residents.

 The rainy (or monsoon) season extends from June to September.
 Seasonal flooding can hamper overland travel and reduce the provision of essential services.
 Roads may become impassable and bridges damaged.

 India’s coastline is subject to cyclonic storms.
 Heavy rain can cause flooding throughout the country, resulting in significant loss of life and extensive damage to infrastructure, and hampering the provision of essential services.

-Keep informed of regional weather forecasts, avoid disaster areas and follow the instructions of local authorities.
+Keep informed of regional weather forecasts, avoid disaster areas and follow the instructions of local authorities, including evacuation orders.

 Parts of India are located in active seismic zones.

 The air quality in India varies considerably and fluctuates with the seasons.
 Many cities frequently experience high levels of air pollution.
 Dust storms also occur across northern India.

 It is typically at its worst in the winter.
 Children, the elderly and those with pre-existing medical conditions may be especially affected by particle pollution.

 - System of Air Quality Weather Forecasting and Research - Ministry of Earth Science of India